Attorney Professional Development, Attorney Recruitment, Professional Legal Management

 Travels to campus recruiting events as needed.

-Attends summer associate events and other firm-sponsored recruiting events throughout the year.
+Attends summer associate events and other firm-sponsored recruiting events.

 Assists in developing and monitoring the department budget.

-Supports department manager and CHI Diversity & Inclusion Manager on the implementation of diversity & inclusion programming and initiatives, as needed.
+Supports department manager and D&I in the implementation of diversity & inclusion programming and initiatives.

-Partners with department manager, NYO, and Professional Development Managers to ensure timely completion of attorney evaluations on an annual basis.
+Partners with department manager to ensure timely completion of attorney evaluations.

-Ensures current knowledge of firm policies and practices for staff, current knowledge of industry trends, and continued professional development for staff.
+Ensures current knowledge of firm policies and practices for staff, industry trends, and continued professional development for staff.

-Monitors time, attendance, overtime and expense reports to ensure accuracy and compliance with firm policies.
+Monitors time, attendance, overtime and expense reports for department staff.

-Supports the department manager in the development and communication of departmental guidelines and procedures.
+Supports the development and communication of departmental guidelines and procedures.